Catch a Husband Cake | YumFoodUsa

 Why is it called “Catch a Husband” Cake?

-Can I make it less sweet?
+Can I make it ahead of time?

-What size pan should I use?
+What kind of coconut milk should I use?

-Can I skip the topping?
+Can I omit the topping?

 Conclusion